Start My Answer

 Who is Receivables Performance Management?

-Receivables Performance Managements is a one of the nation's leading debt collection agencies.
+Receivables Performance Management (RPM) is one of the nation's leading debt collection agencies.
 RPM specializes in collections connected to the following industries: credit cards, auto finance, telecommunications, healthcare, and more.
-The Better Business Bureau rates RPM with a 1 out of 5 stars, and there are hundreds of complaints listed against the company on its BBB profile.

 You can contact Receivables Performance Managements by using one of the following methods: